rungene/alx-higher_level_programming/0x0B-python-input_output/README.md

 	- The list must be saved as a JSON representation in a file named add_item.json
 	- If the file doesn’t exist, it should be created
 	- You don’t need to manage file permissions / exceptions.

+**8. Class to JSON**

+	Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object:

+	- Prototype: def class_to_json(obj):
+	- obj is an instance of a Class
+	- All attributes of the obj Class are serializable: list, dictionary, string, integer and boolean
+	- You are not allowed to import any module